Questions and answers from the in-person learning webinars for families:

 Yes, we have limited in-person services available now for those who need it.
 Our students in special education will continue to receive services when we transition to in-building learning.

-- Will meals (breakfast and lunch) be served when kindergarteners return to school?
+- Will meals (breakfast and lunch) be served when students return to school?

 Yes, our Nutrition Services staff will serve breakfast and lunch directly to classrooms to support safe social distancing, with teachers providing supervision.
 5-day meal kits will continue to be available for pickup for other students.
 Students can also choose to bring food from home.

-- Will transportation be available to take kindergarteners to school?
+- Will transportation be available to take students to school?

 Yes, busing will be available for eligible students.
 Learn about busing here.